RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 **NOTE**: By default, the HIP-Clang compiler is installed in the directory *`/opt/rocm/llvm/`*

 **I have successfully built HIP-Clang.
 What is next?**

 You should build device-side language runtime libraries called `ROCm-Device-Libs`.
 To build these libraries,

-* Clone rocm device library source either from RadeonOpenCompute repo:
+* Clone the rocm device library source from RadeonOpenCompute repo

       o RadeonOpenCompute repo: git clone https://github.com/RadeonOpenCompute/ROCm-Device-Libs.git

-* Follow build steps as mentioned in the README text from the above repo
+* Follow the build steps as mentioned in the README text

 * Build and install device libraries using the above built HIP-Clang compiler

-**NOTE**: By default, the ROCm device libraries are installed in the directory - *`/opt/rocm/lib/`*
+**NOTE**: By default, the ROCm-device-libraries are installed in the directory - *`/opt/rocm/lib/`*

 **What APIs and features does HIP support?**